+OCP Amendment and

+Rezoning Application

+RZ A-03-23 Electoral A

+(Smithers/Telkwa Rural)

-OCP Amendment and Rezoning Application RZ A-03-23 Electoral A (Smithers/Telkwa Rural) Moved by Director Stoltenberg Seconded by Director Lambert 2024-1-9 "That OCP Amendment and Rezoning Application RZ A-03-23 be deferred to the February 22, 2024 Board meeting."
-Opposed: Director McGuire CARRIED (All/Directors/Majority) Temporary Use Permit Temporary Use Permit F-02-23 -Electoral Area F (Vanderhoof Rural) Moved by Director Moon Seconded by Director Moutray 2024-1-10 1.
-"That the Board approve the issuance of TUP F-02-23 to allow the operation of an aggregate crusher and an aggregate screener at the property legally described as the Northeast 1⁄4 of Section 6, Township 13, Range 5, Coast District, located on Kluskus Forest Service Road.
-2. That the Board direct staff Agricultural Land Commission 1256 for aggregate extraction been approved by the ALC."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Other Housing Initiatives Capacity Funding Moved by Director Riis-Christianson Seconded by Director Brienen 2024-1-11 "That the Board receive the Director of Planning's Housing Initiatives Capacity Funding memorandum."
-(All/Directors/Majority) CARRIED UNANIMOUSLY
+Moved by Director Stoltenberg Seconded by Director Lambert

+"That OCP Amendment and Rezoning Application RZ A-03-23 be deferred to the February 22, 2024 Board meeting."

+Opposed: Director McGuire CARRIED

+Temporary Use Permit

+Temporary Use Permit F-02-23 -Electoral Area F (Vanderhoof Rural) Moved by Director Moon Seconded by Director Moutray

+- 1. "That the Board approve the issuance of TUP F-02-23 to allow the operation of an aggregate crusher and an aggregate screener at the property legally described as the Northeast 1⁄4 of Section 6, Township 13, Range 5, Coast District, located on Kluskus Forest Service Road. - 2.
+That the Board direct staff to not issue the TUP until Agricultural Land Commission Non-Farm Use Application 1256 for aggregate extraction on the subject property has been approved by the ALC."

+Other

+Housing Initiatives Capacity Funding

+Moved by Director Riis-Christianson Seconded by Director Brienen

+"That the Board receive the Director of Planning's Housing

+Initiatives Capacity Funding memorandum."